sassoftware/sas-container-recipes/docs/wiki/Multiple-Containers.md

 If this is being set post deployment or maybe changed after the pod is deployed, then you need to run `kubectl -n sas-viya replace -f <path/to/programming>` to update the pod.
 Then run `kubectl -n sas-viya delete pod sas-viya-programming-0` and the token value will be applied when the new pod is deployed.

+**Notes:**

-**Note:** The example commands use *sas-viya* for the namespace.
+- The example commands use *sas-viya* for the namespace.
 If you created a different namespace, use that value.
+- The default path for `<path/to/programming>` depends on which build.sh `--type` option was used: builds/full/manifests/deployments/programming.yml for `--type full` or builds/multiple/manifests/deployments/programming.yml for `--type multiple`.

 ### How do I set the RUN_USER for Jupyter Notebook?